-Sri Lanka is one of the countries in the Asia region, which depends on motorcycle for transport.
-This a tropical island which doesn’t have winter and snow.
+Sri Lanka is one of the countries in the Asia region, where lot of people depends on motorcycle for transport.
+This tropical island doesn’t have winter or snowing.
 And that makes it to be a better place for riding motorcycles all over the island.
 The first motorcycles were introduced in Sri Lanka by the British rulers with and without side cars.
 Now with the current traffic conditions it is difficult to ride with a side car fitted to a motorbike.
 Later used motorcycles from Japan invaded the island around the year 1980's.
 They were sold at around US$ 50 - 200 nearly all the corners of the island.
 Lot of people who were riding bicycles turned to these cheap machines for transportation.
 In this period lot of people met with accidents too as they are new and not much experienced with these machines on the road.

-Before the Japanese machines came to the island, BSA, Norton, Villiers, Triumph and Red Indian motorcycles dominated the market.
+Before the Japanese machines came to this Island, BSA, Norton, Villiers, Triumph and Red Indian motorcycles dominated the market.
 These machines were heavy, had their gear changing levers on the right side, and had half compression lever for easy kick starting.
 Some even had by-hand gear changing levers located next to the petrol tank.

-Currently Yamaha FZ, Honda Unicorn, Suzuki Gixxer, TVS Apache and Bajaj Pulsar and Discover are popular selling models in Sri Lanka.
+Currently Yamaha FZ, Honda Unicorn, Suzuki Gixxer, TVS Apache, Bajaj Pulsar and Discover are popular selling models in Sri Lanka.
 But the Honda Hornet 250cc is the dream motorcycle of nearly all of the Sri Lanka young men.
 Its price range is keeping them away from it.

 |Honda Hornet 250cc Read More

 When the Japanese machines were introduced to Sri Lanka that was with light weight and enough power for comfortable for riding, they became very popular.